 1197 Main St., Ste.
 3, 79 Railroad St., St. Johnsbury, VT 05819

 The Cobleigh Public Library on 14 Depot Street is an excellent library, community meeting and information center.
 The library has an on-site collection of 25,000 books and materials and an annual circulation of 43,000.
 Inter-library loan service is available through the Vermont Automated Library System with access to statewide databases, library catalogs and Internet.
+The Cobleigh Library is a Wi-Fi hotspot.
 The Library is very active in adult and children's programming.
-A 1995 addition to the Library now provides handicap accessibility and a new, computer-equipped literacy center.
+GED or Adult Diploma tutoring and testing are available at the library.
 Samuel Read Hall Library at Lyndon State College is open to Lyndon residents and has a book collection of 90,000. www.cobleighlibrary.org

 Lyndon is located 5 miles from Northeast Vermont Regional Hospital, a 110 bed facility.
 The Hitchcock Clinic is located on Industrial Park Drive in Lyndon Corner.
 802-626-9246

 Cultural events of many kinds can be found and enjoyed year-round.
 The Catamount Film and Art Center, Lyndon State College, Vermont Children's Theater, Fairbanks Museum, Cobleigh Public Library and other groups offer a variety of cultural activities for all ages.
 Powers Park in Lyndon sponsors a wide range of recreational programs, including playgrounds, swimming pools and tennis courts.
 Skiing is available at Lyndon Outing Club and at Burke Mt.
 Ski Area in East Burke.
-Other activities include: boating, hiking, golf, fishing, camping, bowling, snowmobiling, ice skating, band concerts, auctions and church suppers to name a few.
+Kingdom Trails, voted Best Trail Network in North America by Bike Magazine in their annual Reader’s poll is a beautifully scenic and meticulously maintained trail network for mountain biking, hiking, trail running, Nordic skiing and snowshoeing.
+Other activities include: boating, hiking, golf, fishing, camping, bowling, snowmobiling, ice skating, band concerts, farmer’s markets, auctions and church suppers to name a few.

 Congregational Church of Lyndonville